Stineology: Prepping for the CISSP Exam

 Updated: Jan 15

 Becoming CISSP certified is something that many security professionals strive to achieve.
 It is an internationally recognized credential that enables all security professionals around the world to speak the same security language and understand the common fundamental best practices of information security.
 With an average salary of $100,000 (in large U.S. cities) and a greater demand than supply of qualified security professionals around the world, its a great credential to have no matter what country you are in.
 Here’s more on my experience in the journey to CISSP.

-I decided to take the exam a few weeks before my final dissertation defense in my PhD program, with only about 2 weeks of preparation time (thought I’d spice things up and challenge myself a little more lol).
-It helped that I had already worked in the field for a few years and also completed an extensive amount of formal education in the topic.
+I decided to take the exam a few weeks before my final dissertation defense in my PhD program, with only about 2 weeks of preparation time.
+(I thought I’d spice things up and challenge myself a little more lol – you never know your true limits until you push them right?!).
+Anyway, it helped that I had already worked in the field for a few years and also completed an extensive amount of formal education in the topic.